badger-cash/badger/test/unit/development/sample-changelog.md

 ## 3.5.2 2017-3-28

 - Fix bug where gas estimate totals were sometimes wrong.
-- Add link to Kovan Test Faucet instructions on buy view.
+- Add link to Kovan Faucet instructions on buy view.
 - Inject web3 into loaded iFrames.

 ## 3.5.1 2017-3-27